yuvalmGS/gigaspaces-wiki-jekyll/xap97/your-first-data-grid-application.markdown

 }
 {% endhighlight %}

-Note that we've annotated the `ssn` property's getter with a custom XAP annotation (`@SpaceId`) to mark it as the entry'd ID.
+Note that we've annotated the `ssn` property's getter with a custom XAP annotation `@SpaceId` to mark it as the entry's ID.

 {%info%}
 The full source code of `Person` is available [at the end](#source) of this tutorial.